IN SLAB HYDRONIC FLOOR HEATING

-In-slab hydronic underfloor heating is a highly efficient, straightforward form of warming your home.
+In-slab hydronic underfloor heating is a highly efficient, straightforward option when of warming your home.
 In-slab heating is very popular in modern homes as an alternative to older, more costly, and less efficient heating systems.
 In-slab heating can be provided for polished concrete floors and other modern types of flooring.

-Hydronic in-slab heating is suitable for large areas (80 m2 +) where the slab is used as heat storage.
+Hydronic in-slab heating is suitable for large areas (80 m2 +) where the slab is used as heat storage [Thermal mass].
 In-slab heating has a slow response time and can take between 1-2 days to heat up, depending on slab thickness and insulation.

 REHAU PEX pipe is specifically used for under floor heating.
 It is a cross-linked polyethylene pipe with an oxygen barrier to prevent corrosion.

 With in-slab hydronic heating, we aim for a heat output of 100-120 W/m².
 A combination of flow and temperature is balanced to suit the heat load requirement of each room.